-The trailer for Where the Wild Things Are.
+Trailer for Where the Wild Things Are, starring Max Records.
 An adaptation of Maurice Sendak's classic children's story, where Max, a disobedient little boy sent to bed without his supper, creates his own world--a forest inhabited by ferocious wild creatures that crown Max as their ruler.

 Maurice Sendak’s book Where the Wild things Are was published in 1963.

 Where the Wild Things Are was originally conceived to be an animated film in the early 1980s, but the plans fell through.

 Along with Spike Jonze, novelist/screenwriter David Eggers adapted the book for the big screen.

 This was the third film featuring Catherine Keener that Spike Jonze directed.
 The fourth was 2013's Her.